Guaranteed departures for 2 or more people! Please inquire today to begin the booking process.

 We rise early and drive out of the urban sprawl toward San Antonio de Los Baños, known to Cubans as the capital of humor due to the city’s idiosyncratic humor museum and film school founded in part by famous novelist Gabriel García Márquez.
 We don’t spend much time in the eccentric town as we start our day’s cycle toward Las Terrazas.

 Our peaceful ride today takes us past Vereda, Caimito, Guayabal and Cayajabos.
 The undulating path is fairly smooth as we travel along verdant citrus plantations and plots of various other crops.
 As Artemisa Province is one of the best citrus producers in the country, there are plenty of cooperatives peppering the towns and we stop at one to sample some of the famed fruit as well as meet with a manager.
-In this People-to-People experience, learn about Cuba’s agriculture, the role of cooperatives in the market, and the people who manage these resources—with a fresh snack on the side—before we continue on our ride.
+In this local experience, learn about Cuba’s agriculture, the role of cooperatives in the market, and the people who manage these resources—with a fresh snack on the side—before we continue on our ride.

 Our trail concludes in Las Terrazas, a UNESCO protected biosphere originally created as part of Castro’s 1968 reforestation proposal.
 The region, which had been over-logged since the enterprising days of Spanish conquistadors and coffee plantations, is now a verdant haven for over 117 different bird species including the endemic tocororo and zorzal.
 Stretch your legs after a day on the cycle and explore the flourishing pastures.
 If we have time, we may visit a local artist workshop where we learn about how politics of the environment blend with artistic passions within the small community.